Spencer Engineering Building, 3087

 t.
 519.611.2111 ext.
 88452

-Engineering in Medicine is an interdisciplinary, non-thesis Master of Engineering (MEng) collaborative program offered at the Faculty of Engineering at The University of Western Ontario.
-Combining expertise from our departments of Chemical & Biochemical Engineering (CBE), Electrical & Computer Engineering (ECE) and Mechanical & Materials Engineering (MME), the Engineering in Medicine MEng program offers qualified engineering graduates (or equivalent) the opportunity to better understand the role of engineers in modern medicine.
+Engineering in Medicine is an interdisciplinary, non-thesis Master of Engineering (MEng) collaborative specialization offered at the Faculty of Engineering at The University of Western Ontario.
+Combining expertise from our departments of Chemical & Biochemical Engineering (CBE), Electrical & Computer Engineering (ECE) and Mechanical & Materials Engineering (MME), the Engineering in Medicine MEng specialization offers qualified engineering graduates (or equivalent) the opportunity to better understand the role of engineers in modern medicine.
 Students will explore innovative technologies that impact medical advancements and recognize opportunities for product development and commercialization.
 Learn more about specific courses.

 Times to Completion